 Get vaccinated.
 Doing so will protect yourself and those around you, especially those who are at high risk for severe illness from COVID-19.

 It’s also important to continue practicing infection prevention measures like masking up, washing your hands and watching your distance.

 3. What exactly is the booster shot and when should I get it?

 The point of the booster shot is to prolong the duration of your immune response to the COVID-19 virus, offering more protection.
-You can get the shot 8 months after your second dose of Pfizer or Moderna.
-(Researchers are working on the J&J booster).
+You can get the shot 6 months after your second dose of Pfizer and you must meet one of the following criteria: